-All physically qualified Maine Maritime Academy students enrolled in the U.S. Coast Guard unlimited license program, and who are between the ages of 17 and 25, are eligible to compete for this reserve program.
-The Maritime Administration provides a Student Incentive Payment (SIP) with the following parameters:
+All physically qualified Maine Maritime Academy students enrolled in the U.S. Coast Guard unlimited license program, and who are between the ages of 17 and 27, are eligible to compete for this reserve program.
+Age waivers are available.
+The Maritime Administration provides a Student Incentive Payment (SIP) for students who are between the ages of 17 and 25 with the following parameters: